marcello-mirenda/AngularLab/README.md

 ### Roadmap Status
     1. Done
-    2. In Progress
+    2. Done (More optimizations might be possible)
-    3. Waiting
+    3. In Pprogress
     4. Waiting
     5. Waiting